status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### When can I withdraw my funds, and what's the difference between exiting and withdrawing?

-After the Capella hard-fork, activated on 12th of April 2023, all exited validators that use 0x01 withdrwal credentials will have their funds automatically withdrawn.
+After the Capella hard-fork, activated on 12th of April 2023, all exited validators that use 0x01 withdrawal credentials will have their funds automatically withdrawn.
 Please see our dedicated [guide for withdrawals](./withdrawals.md) for further information.

 ### How are validators incentivized to stay active and honest?